natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 \text{COMPLEMENT rules: } & a + \bar{a}=1, \\ & a\bar{a}=0 \\
 \end{aligned}$$

-Below are more laws that are built based on some of the rules above and each other.
-We do not have to prove each law in this course, but if you're interested, you can look for other references such as [here](https://www.electronics-tutorials.ws/boolean/bool_6.html).
+Below we have more properties that are built based on some of the rules above and each other. <span class="orange-bold">We do not have to prove each law in this course</span>, but if you're interested, you can look for other references such as [here](https://www.electronics-tutorials.ws/boolean/bool_6.html).

 $$\begin{aligned}
 \text{Commutative: } & a+b = b+a, \\ &ab = ba\\\\